Ultimate Guide to Phaser Pedals

 How Does A Phaser Work?

-A 'phase' is a position on a frequency spectrum - when you see a waveform, you're seeing numerous phases beginning and ending as they hit the zero degree axis.
+A “phase” is a position on a frequency spectrum – when you see a waveform, you're seeing numerous phases beginning and ending when they hit the X axis.

-Because of the movement caused by the LFO, your guitar goes in and out of phase - the frequency spectrums of the two signals match, then unmatch, then match, and so on...and this, folks, is how you create a swirling Phaser effect!
+Because of the movement caused by the LFO, your guitar goes in and out of phase.
+The frequency spectrums of the two signals match, then unmatch, then match, and so on, which is why the sound returns to “normal” every time the filters go round.

-Phasers often use multiple all-pass filters in a chain - this is why some Phasers have multiple 'stages', creating more complex overtones.
+Phasers often use multiple all-pass filters in a chain – this is why some phasers have multiple “stages” to create complex overtones.
 In some cases, the output can also be partially fed back into the input, generating feedback that adds another dimension to the sound.
-Here's a nice diagram that'll do a way better job of explaining:

 How do I use a Phaser?

-There are several things to consider when using a Phaser.
-As you've heard with our Van Halen example, it's an extremely obvious, in-your-face effect!
-But in order to make the most of its boldness, you'll need a little bit of extra knowhow!
+There are a few considerations when to use a phaser.
+As you've heard with our Van Halen example, it's an extremely bold, in-your-face effect!
+To make the most of its flamboyance, you'll need a little bit of extra know-how.

-• Speed / Rate – you may have already guessed that this controls the speed of the LFO that controls the position of the Phaser's all-pass filters.
-A low rate gives you a slow-burning 'open & close' effect, but when you increase it, your tone will reach new levels of swirling sci-fi glory!
+you may have already guessed that this controls the speed of the LFO that controls the position of the phaser's all-pass filters.
+A low rate gives you a slow-burning open-and-close effect, but when you increase it, your tone will reach new levels of swirling sci-fi glory.

-• Level – sometimes called ‘mix’ or ‘wet/dry’, this controls the amount of the effect applied vs. the dry input signal.
+Sometimes called “mix” or “wet/dry”, the level controls the amount of the effect applied versus the dry input signal.
 With the depth set to minimum, you’ll only get a faint suggestion of movement, but set it to full and your guitar will be virtually unrecognisable.

-• Depth – this controls the size of the peaks and troughs in the all-pass filter.
-The bigger they are, the more warped your guitar will sound!
+This controls the size of the peaks and troughs of the all-pass filters.
+The bigger they are, the more warped your guitar will sound.

-• Feedback – this controls the amount of output signal that’s fed back into the input.
-It’s in the term ‘feedback’; similar to when you hold a microphone next to a speaker, the signal snowballs into a wash of noisy overtones.
+Feedback controls the amount of output signal that’s fed back into the input.
+Similar to when you hold a microphone next to a speaker, the signal snowballs into a wash of noisy overtones.
 This can sometimes be used to dramatic effect, giving your sound an otherworldly distorted quality.

 Signal chain

-As with most modulation effects, Phaser traditionally sits towards the back end of your pedal chain, after everything except ambient effects like reverb and delay.
+As with most modulation and time-based effects, a phaser traditionally sits at the back of a pedal chain, after everything except ambient effects like reverb and delay.

 This means the effect will apply to everything in your chain so far, including distortion, EQ, filters and more.
-You can play around with this order to create more abstract sounds; it's worth noting that some prefer to put modulation pedals in the effects loop of their amp, if they have one.
-This ensures that the effect applies only to the cleanest version of your signal - but it's all down to preference!
+You can play around with this order to create more abstract sounds.
+It's worth noting that some guitarists prefer to put modulation pedals in the effects loop of their amp, if they have one.
+This ensures that the effect applies only to the cleanest version of your signal - but it's all down to preference.

 Phaser vs. Flanger vs. Chorus